Artist: anonymus

 Year: 1570

 Oldest version found is a German one (1573), the oldest Dutch version is from 1574.
 Based upon the 'Tune of Chartres' (Oh la folle entreprise - Autre chanson de la ville de Chartres assiégée par le prince de Condé), a song about a Huguenot attempt to capture the city of Chartres in 1568.
-'Geuzenlied' in support of William of Orange's rebel cause against the Spanish, following his defeat in the battle of Heiligerlee.
-Straight Calvinist Petrus Detheem (1531-1588) was a preacher during that military campaign against Chartres, so he heard the tune first-handed, which makes him rather than Marnix, Lord of Sint-Aldegonde, a better choice as composer of this hymn praising William of Orange.
-That was well before he became one of William's most ferrocious critics.
-Reason why his name got lost.
+'Geuzenlied' in support of William of Orange's rebel cause against the Spanish, following his defeat in the Battle of Heiligerlee.
+Straight Calvinist Petrus Detheem (1531-1588) was a preacher during that military campaign against Chartres, so he heard the tune first-handed, which makes him - rather than Marnix, Lord of Sint-Aldegonde - a better choice as composer of this hymn praising William of Orange.
+That was well before he became one of William's most radical critics.
+Reason why his name got lost in time.
 The song consists of 15 eight-line stanzas, beginning with letters forming the name WILLEM VAN NASSOV.
 Lyrics are symmetrical: verse 1 and 15 are similar, 2 and 14, 3 and 13 etc. Verse 8 is neutral.
 Usually only the first and the sixth stanza are sung.
 Originally played twice as fast.
-It was a joyful tune, useful for both combat signals and dancing.
+It was a joyful tune, useful for both battlefield and dancefloor.
 In the nineteenth century the tempo slowed down.
-Melody used as trumpet warning in the army, in the navy and on special official occasions.
+The melody was used as trumpet warning in the army, in the navy and on special official occasions.
 On the battlefield the melody gave more courage than 10,000 extra soldiers, a situation similar to that of the French Marseillaise and the Belgian Brabançonne (see there).
 The official Dutch National Anthem since 1932.

 Covers: